microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![lakehouse table import](/5-Power%20BI/assets/lakehouse%20table%20import.jpg)

-Note: If you do not want to connect to Lakehouse, but if you want to import the CSV file directly from your local computer, please follow the steps below.
-One thing to keep in mind is that local files sometimes does not assign column title automatically.
-In this case, you can assign column title in Power Query Editor.
+#### Note: If you prefer not to connect to the Lakehouse and instead wish to import the CSV file directly from your local computer, please follow the steps outlined below.
+It's important to be aware that local files may not always automatically assign column titles.
+In such instances, you can manually assign column titles within the Power Query Editor.

 ![import csv file](/5-Power%20BI/assets/PBI%20Desktop%20connect%20to%20CSV%20file.jpg)
 ![use first row as headers](/5-Power%20BI/assets/PQEditor%20use%20first%20row%20as%20headers.jpg)

-16. “chess_games_source” table is imported into Power Query Editor.
-Because this is the source for dimension tables and a fact table, which are loaded later into the Power BI report to create a datamodel, [Enable load] is unchecked (the same meaning as disable load) and reference this source table to create dimension tables and a fact table.
+16. The "chess_games_source" table is imported into Power Query Editor.
+Since this table serves as the source for dimension tables and a fact table, which will be loaded into the Power BI report to construct a data model, the [Enable load] option is unchecked (equivalent to disabling load).
+Instead, we will create dimension tables and a fact table by referencing this source table.

 ![pq editor disable load](/5-Power%20BI/assets/pq%20editor%20disable%20load.jpg)